dougbutner/web-4/README.md

 ## Geographic Stratification

+Across the globe, one geopolitical pattern seem to emerge.
+Cities are within Counties, are within Districts (States in the USA), are within nations, are within the world.
+This gives us

 For the purpose of any geo-social system, geographic barriers must be defined, but do not need to operate in traditional ways.
 Traditionally, it's the location within a certain area, such as a place of residence, that is of importance.
 When building a geo-social system, it's only necessary that each participant has declared the smallest (!!!) level of geographic stratification defined, from which the rest can be extrapolated.